fivetran/terraform-provider-fivetran/docs/resources/group_users.md

 Required:

-- `id` - The user id.
+- `id` - The user ID.
 - `role` - The group role name that you would like to assign this user to.
-Available roles could be found at the [Roles](https://fivetran.com/account/roles) page on the Fivetran Dashboard.
+You can see the available roles on the [**Roles** tab](https://fivetran.com/account/roles) of the account management page in your Fivetran dashboard.

 ## Import